Poem-5 A Legend of the Northland, 9th-Eng

 Ans.
 A woodpecker

-*16. What does the woodpecker do all the day?*
+*16. What does the woodpecker do all day?*

-*1. What did Saint Peter ask the old lady for?
-What was the lady reaction?*
+1. What did Saint Peter ask the old lady for?
+What was the lady's reaction?

 Ans.
-Saint Peter asked the old lady to give him a baked cake.
-The lady was very selfish, she made a small cake to give.
-But as she was baking the cake, she noticed that it seemed too big to give away, so she kneaded a smaller dough.
+Saint Peter asked the old lady for one of her baked cakes.
+The lady tried to bake a small cake for the saint.
+But as the cake was baking, she noticed that it seemed too big to give away, so she kneaded smaller dough.
 But she did not give him any cake.

 2. How does the woodpecker get her food?

 Ans.
-The woodpecker got her food by boring and boring holes into the trees.
+The woodpecker got her food by boring holes into the trees.

 3. What is the moral of the poem ‘A Legend of the Northland’?

 Ans.
-A Legend of the Northland teaches us a strong moral that we should never be selfish and should think about others.
-The poem teaches us to be generous and to help the needy.
+A Legend of the Northland teaches us a strong moral that we should never be selfish and think of others too.
+The poem teaches us to be generous and to help the needy if we are capable.
 We should not be greedy for any little thing like the lady.

 4. Theme of 'A Legend of Northland'